MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/tutorials/create-dsc-resource-machine-config.md

 ---
 description: >-
-  Create a class-based DSC Resource for use with Azure Automanage's machine configuration feature ms.topic: tutorial ms.date: 03/08/2023 ms.custom: template-tutorial
+  Create a class-based DSC Resource for use with Azure machine configuration ms.topic: tutorial ms.date: 03/08/2023 ms.custom: template-tutorial
-title: Create a class-based DSC Resource for Machine Configuration
+title: Create a class-based DSC Resource for machine configuration
 ---

 # Tutorial: Create a class-based DSC Resource for machine configuration

-Get started authoring a class-based DSC Resource to manage a configuration file with [Azure Automanage's machine configuration feature][01].
+Get started authoring a class-based DSC Resource to manage a configuration file with [Azure machine configuration][01].
 Completing this tutorial gives you a machine-configuration compatible class-based DSC Resource in a module you can use for further learning and customization.

 In this tutorial, you learn how to: